Augusto11CB/English-Repository/Vocabulary/Vocabulary 5.md

 > Sometimes he annoys me so much that I could throttle him.
 > The reduction in funds is throttling the development of new programmes.

-onslaught - a violent and forceful attack
+onslaught (on/against)(of something) - a violent and forceful attack
 > With the nice weather, the beach towns are expecting an onslaught of tourists
 > It is unlikely that his forces could withstand an enemy onslaught for very long.
 > Scotland's onslaught on Wales in the second half of the match earned them a 4–1 victory.